AI Strategy / Foundation

 01

-Explain the video's core claim as: Treat agents as junior collaborators that need scope, review, institutional context, and measurable outcomes.
+State the transcript-backed claim in your own words: Treat agents as junior collaborators that need scope, review, institutional context, and measurable outcomes.

 02